sadiul-hakim/HK_learn_spring_security/README.md

 `We can create custom login page the login page url should be configured in .loginPage().
 We can also change username,password, remember_me input fields name.`

-## CSRF Security

-`CSRF is by default inabled by spring security.
-In case of Form Login we can access csrf using _csrf parameter.
-We can customize csrf security.`

-`> Add Later`

 ## CORS

 > Create Bean